varabyte/kobweb/README.md

 *The above snippet was adapted from [the official tutorials](https://github.com/JetBrains/compose-multiplatform/tree/master/tutorials/HTML/Using_Effects#ref-in-attrsbuilder).*

-You could put that exact same logic inside the `Modifier.toAttrs` block, if you're terminating some modifier chain:
+You could put that exact same logic inside the `Modifier.toAttrs` block if you're terminating some modifier chain:

 ```kotlin
 Div(attrs = Modifier.toAttrs {